lazyaxe/Python/Statistics-With-Python/ReadMe.md

 * Note:
-~>This NOT a fully-finished repo yet, I still have to figure if i even want to do stuff in this.
+~>This is NOT a fully-finished repo yet, I still have to figure if i even want to do stuff in this.